giovanoh/library-api/README.md

 - **Consistent and centralized error handling** with RFC-compliant `ApiProblemDetails` responses
 - **Unit and integration tests** (xUnit, Moq, FluentAssertions), with mocks to isolate dependencies
 - **Automatic API documentation** with Swagger/OpenAPI
+- **Event-Driven Architecture (EDA)** using RabbitMQ and MassTransit for asynchronous communication between services
+- **Message-based workflow** for checkout and order processing
 - **Separation of concerns** and SOLID principles
 - **Environment-based configuration** via `appsettings.json`
 - **Lowercase URLs** and JSON serialization options for cleaner APIs